elixir-europe/elixir-smp-lesson/docs/chapters/stage2_construction.md

 ### Documenting your code

->#### Learning experience:
+> #### Learning experience:
-> Learners answer the following questions in a shared document:
+> In groups, each learner will describe to other group memebers:
-> - What are the actual scope, goals and purpose of the software?
-How will these be documented?
+> - What are the actual scope, goals and purpose of their software;
+> - How will these be documented;
-> - What type of documentation is available or do you plan to make available?
+> - What type of documentation is available or they plan to make available.
-> The instructor will discuss the answers and use the discussion as a starting point to deliver the following narrative.
+> Each group will discuss purposes, advantages and disadvantages of the various ways of documenting software/code.
+> The instructor will facilitate a discussion on "What's the purpose of documenting software?
+How many different ways can be used to document software?
+Is there any that is more effective than others?

 > #### Narrative..................................
 > Different approaches to documenting software